Skip to content

 For production applications with real users: TypeScript

 Studies show 15-25% fewer production bugs.
 Type errors caught at compile time never reach users.
-The investment in types pays dividends in reduced debugging and incident response.
+The investment in types pays dividends in reduced debugging, fewer 3 AM incidents, and faster incident response when issues do occur.

 Feature JavaScript TypeScript